Create a real-time application inventory

 [...]

-because the chalk binary has been built into the container as part of container wrapping during the ./chalk docker build
+because the Chalk binary was built into the container as part of container wrapping during the chalk docker build

 command.